Serving on the City Council

 How are vacancies filled when a Councilmember leaves prior to the end of his or her term?

-How is the Mayor and Deputy Mayor elected?
+How are the Mayor and Deputy Mayor elected?
 What are the roles of the Mayor and Deputy Mayor?

-The Mayor is elected from among the Councilmembers for a two-year term.
-At the first Council meeting of the next calendar year, the City Clerk will entertain a motion for "nominations" for a Councilmember to serve as Mayor and Deputy Mayor.
+The Mayor and Deputy Mayor are elected from among the Councilmembers for a two-year term.
+At the first Council meeting of the even calendar years, the City Clerk will entertain a motion for "nominations" for a Councilmember to serve as Mayor and Deputy Mayor.
 Approval is by majority vote of Council members present.
 The Mayor presides at all Council meetings, votes as a Councilmember and does not have any veto power.
 The Deputy Mayor serves in the Mayor’s absence.

 Click here to download the packet from the Prospective Council Candidate Workshop